 The farmers were both P&C members and took the race idea further, turning it into The Great Nundle Dog Race (GNDR) open to working dogs.
 Race day now involves over twenty races for all types of dogs and is one of Nundle’s major annual tourist events.

 Nundle Public School is a small school and is relatively isolated being 65km from Tamworth, the nearest major centre.
-The money raised at the GNDR is used by the P&C to subsidise excursions for students, to purchase educational equipment and to provide quality prizes for Presentation Night.
+The money raised at the GNDR is used by the P&C to subsidise excursions for students, to purchase educational equipment and resources and to provide quality prizes and awards for Presentation Night.

 Events and Entertainment